 Dr. Michael Youssef

-Michael Youssef, Ph.D., is the founder and president of Leading the Way with Dr. Michael Youssef, a worldwide ministry that leads the way for people living in spiritual darkness to discover the light of Christ through the creative use of media and on-the-ground ministry teams.
-His weekly television programs and daily radio programs are broadcast more than 3,800 times per week in 21 languages to 190 countries.
-He is also the founding pastor of The Church of the Apostles in Atlanta, Georgia.
+Michael Youssef, Ph.D., is the founder and president of Leading The Way with Dr. Michael Youssef, a worldwide ministry that leads the way for people living in spiritual darkness to discover the light of Christ through the creative use of media and on-the-ground ministry teams.
+His weekly television programs and daily radio programs are broadcast more than 4,300 times per week in 24 languages to more than 190 countries.
+He is also the founding pastor of The Church of The Apostles in Atlanta, Georgia.